-programme vitally This is important because, currently, all three of our partner projects in Zanzibar have inadequate sanitation facilities.
-At Fuoni School, there are just four latrine toilets for 3.727 children. with no toilet paper handwashing facilities.
-Similarly, at Kijito Upele School, there are just three latrine for 6,212 children; at Kinuni School, 6,102 children share just four latrine toilets.
+This programme is vitally important because, currently, all three of our partner schools in Zanzibar have inadequate sanitation facilities.
+At Fuoni School, there are just four latrine toilets for 3,727 children, with no toilet paper or hand washing facilities.
+Similarly, at Kijito Upele School, there are just three latrines for 6,212 children; at Kinuni School, 6,102 children share just four latrine toilets.
 At all three schools, the water supply is dependent on rainfall.